Fast, effortless and 100% online.

-National Insurance (NI) is a contribution paid to HMRC by employees, their employers, and self-employed people.
-The purpose of the National Insurance is to qualify people for certain benefits and the state pension.
+National Insurance (NI) is a contribution paid to HMRC by employees, their employers, and the self-employed.
+The purpose of National Insurance is to qualify people for certain provided benefits such as the State Pension.

 |NI class||Who pays||How is it paid||How much is it|